-Familial Mediterranean fever is a disorder passed down through families (inherited), which involves repeated fevers and inflammation that often affects the lining of the abdomen, chest, or joints.
+Familial Mediterranean fever (FMF) is a rare disorder passed down through families (inherited).
+It involves repeated fevers and inflammation that often affects the lining of the abdomen, chest, or joints.

 FMF is most often caused by a mutation in a gene named MEFV.
 This gene creates a protein involved in controlling inflammation.
 The disease appears only in people who received two copies of the altered gene, one from each parent.
 This is called autosomal recessive inheritance or an autosomal recessive condition.

 FMF most often affects people of Mediterranean ancestry.
 These include non-Ashkenazi (Sephardic) Jews, Armenians, and Arabs.
 People from other ethnic groups can also be affected.

 Symptoms usually begin between ages 5 and 15.
 Inflammation in the lining of the abdominal cavity, chest cavity, skin, or joints occurs along with high fevers that usually peak in 12 to 24 hours.
 Attacks may vary in severity of symptoms.
 People are usually symptom-free between attacks.

 Symptoms may include repeated episodes of:

 - Abdominal pain

 - Chest pain that is sharp and gets worse when taking a breath

 - Skin sores (lesions) that are red and swollen and range from 5 to 20 cm in diameter

 If genetic testing shows that you have the MEFV gene mutation and your symptoms match the typical pattern, the diagnosis is nearly certain.
 Laboratory tests and x-rays or other imaging tests are used to rule out other possible diseases to help confirm the diagnosis.